meshtastic/firmware/docs/software/plugin-api.md

 ## Getting started

-The easiest way to get started is to copy [src/plugins/ReplyPlugin.*](/src/plugins/ReplyPlugin.h) into src/plugins/YourPlugin.*.
+The easiest way to get started is:

+* [Build and install](build-instructions.md) the standard codebase from github.
+* Copy [src/plugins/ReplyPlugin.*](/src/plugins/ReplyPlugin.cpp) into src/plugins/YourPlugin.*.
 Then change the port number from REPLY_APP to PRIVATE_APP.
+* Rebuild with your new messaging goodness and install on the device
+* Use the [meshtastic commandline tool](https://github.com/meshtastic/Meshtastic-python) to send a packet to your board "meshtastic --dest 1234 --ping"

 ## Picking a port number